Living Lab - Metropolitan Analysis, Design and Engineering

 This way of working gives the students Living Lab experience in a real-life setting.
 They get challenged with everyday urban problems and learn to work in multidisciplinary teams with students from a different academic and international background.

 Yearly exhibition 2020

 Every year MSc MADE students present their work in an exhibition.
 This project is part of their graduation year.
 They collaborate with private or public partners in the Amsterdam metropolitan region or work on a more individual entrepreneurial project.

-During the exhibition, students reveal their urban solutions and prototypes they worked on.
-They show that they are true entrepreneurs and learn how to present projects to an audience.
+In 2019 MADE students had their first Living Lab exhibition.
+During this exhibition, the students revealed their urban solutions and prototypes they worked on.
+They showed that they are true entrepreneurs and learn how to present projects to an audience.
 Curious what students realised during the last Living Lab?

 The NDSM-Werf is known as a dark area with many broken streetlights.
 After research and interviews, the students decided to develop an innovative and functional plan for the street lighting at the former shipyard.